JoseLeyba/Project-581-Mayhem-Brawl-Quest/README.md

 In the game, players control characters as they progress through levels, battling monsters, collecting power-ups, and facing off against powerful bosses.
 The objective is to overcome increasingly difficult challenges using strategic movement, combat, and collected abilities.
 The game features both single-player and two-player modes.
 In single-player, players face all challenges alone, while in two-player mode, they can either cooperate to defeat enemies together or compete for resources and power-ups.
 The game's mechanics dynamically adjust to each mode, ensuring balanced gameplay whether players team up or face each other, creating a varied and engaging experience for everyone.

-Prerequisites Before running this project, ensure you have Godot Engine installed  (version 4.3)
+Prerequisites Before running this project, ensure you have Godot Engine installed  (version 4.3) Download the .zip file and extract, then using godot navigate to the directory mayhembrawlquest.
+Once registered in Godot press run!

 **Sources:**